Welcome to Sacred Heart Church

 Sunday 1:00 PM

-Family Mass is celebrated on the third Saturday of every month at 4:00 PM.
+Family Mass every third (3rd) Saturday of the month at 4:00pm.

 Please join our children as they lead us in praying the Most Holy Rosary at 3:30 PM before the 4:00 PM Mass.